Changing rules for non-centrally cleared derivatives

 Anticipating the changes

-Firms may have different options to comply, such as implementing the rules by their own means, or appointing a service provider who can offer an end-to-end solution from IM calculations, exposure management, triparty agent services and custody segregation.
-In addition, combining the management of initial and variation margins within the same team brings operational efficiencies such as:
+Firms have different options to comply, such as implementing the rules by their own means, or appointing a service provider who can offer an end-to-end solution from IM calculations, exposure management, triparty agent services and custody segregation.
+Besides, combining the management of initial and variation margins within the same team brings operational efficiencies such as:

 Whatever the option retained, firms will face a learning curve and will need to put in place a robust governance and project management structure.
 When it comes to the timeline and planning, it is key to factor-in the dependencies across internal departments (front-office, risk, legal, operations and IT) and external providers (service providers and custodians) to avoid a last minute rush to the compliance date.